flipphillips/pyGauge/README.md

 pyGauge
 =======

-Python version of gauge figure
+A Python implementation of our gauge figure, as adapted from Martin Wintjes' MATLAB implementation.